Touzen/touzen.github.io/_posts/2021-09-05-offline-docker.md

 A nice bonus is that Docker decompresses the file on the fly when loading it.
 Now, the only thing left is to actually start the container:

 ```
-docker run --gpus all -v /path/to/data:/data -it my-docker-container
+docker run --gpus all -v /path/to/data:/data -v /path/to/model:/model -it my-docker-container bash
 ```

 Now go grab a nice cup of coffee while you wait for your experiments to run!
 After all, machine learning has allowed us to relive the good old days of the mainframe.

+__UPDATE 2024-02-14:__ _Updated the base image in the Dockerfile since the previous one [had problems](https://github.com/NVIDIA/nvidia-container-toolkit/issues/257) with public keys.
+Also changed the setup to start into bash and mount the model directory when starting the docker container._